<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Step 2: Take a full practice test and bubble your answers on this scan sheet.
 Be sure to bubble on the left side of the answer sheet the test number that correlates with the practice test that you are taking.
 For practice test 1, fill in 01.

 Overall, this customized program is an excellent way to keep you on track, assess your weaknesses, take real SAT practice tests, and work on practice problems.
-If you are taking the SAT and are independent and motivated enough to practice on your own, then why wouldn’t you start with this excellent, free resource?
+If you're taking the SAT and are independent and motivated enough to practice on your own, then why wouldn’t you start with this excellent, free resource?

 ACT Prep Free Resources

-ACT Academy content draws from extensive resources that include learning materials from NASA, PBS (America’s Public Broadcasting Service), GeoGebra and other learning organizations such as Khan Academy, as well as ACT’s proven tips and strategies—and delivers them in one convenient place.
+ACT Academy content draws from extensive resources that include learning materials from NASA, PBS (America’s Public Broadcasting Service), GeoGebra, and other learning organizations such as Khan Academy, as well as ACT’s proven tips and strategies—and delivers them in one convenient place.

 ACT Academy resources go beyond traditional lecture-oriented teaching videos.
-Selections include educational games, short skill tests, interactive apps, video lessons, full-length ACT practice tests and other engaging learning approaches, validated through professional educators.Similar to the SAT’s free program, the ACT is touting that its program will include a personalized study plan with full practice tests, video lessons, and interactive practice questions.
+Selections include educational games, short skill tests, interactive apps, video lessons, full-length ACT practice tests, and other engaging learning approaches, validated through professional educators.
+Similar to the SAT’s free program, the ACT is touting that its program will include a personalized study plan with full practice tests, video lessons, and interactive practice questions.

 Path 2: Paid Online Resources